juliecherner/Linkdin_Auto_Bot_Client/README.md

 # Application functionality:

-1. Sign in for team members
+- Sign in for team members
-2. Set personal search settings for team members
+- Set personal search settings for team members
-3. Get results of crawling (all, sorted by the date)
+- Get results of crawling (all, sorted by the date)
-4. Star a profile (add to a list "Stared")
+- Star a profile (add to a list "Stared")
-5. Delete (hide) a profile
+- Delete (hide) a profile
-6. Start a process of crawling
+- Start a process of crawling

+# Signing in and signing up

 The application is designed for company's inner needs and it is used by 1 team and a few users.
 Because of this requirements there is no possibility for the user that is not a member of the team to sign up by himself.

 If password and name of the user are correct, the user is redirected to the home page.
 In the case if not the user gets the warning about the error of logging in.

 ![Logging error](./src/assets/readme%20images/login-error.png)

-Technologies:
+# Technologies:

 - Typescript
 - React.js and React Hooks